Homes & Gardens Virtual House Tour - 2021

 The team has researched these properties, discovering many historical and quirky facts.
 They have written scripts detailing each home’s story.

-In addition, the House Tour Team has enjoyed the delightful experience of working with Noah Lucia, founder of Sidekick Films, a talented young media professional.
+In addition, the House Tour team enjoyed the delightful experience of working with Noah Lucia, founder of Sidekick Films, a talented young media professional.

 Noah captured the essence of these properties with a drone mounted video camera, added current and historic still photos, and synched our narrated scripts with the visual component.
 He is creative and energetic – a joy to work with.
-From the moment he launches his drone and winds his way around a home and through yards and gardens, the excitement of seeing a property from all angles builds.
-He creates dramatic shots and highlights features that could easily be missed.
+From the moment he launched his drone and wound his way around a home and through yards and gardens, the excitement of seeing a property from all angles was built.
+He created dramatic shots and highlighted features that could easily have been missed.

-The fact that this year’s tour is virtual allowed the committee to feature homes far and wide in Perinton.
-Tour goers will first stop at 185 North Main Street, a home built by Daniel DeLand, the founder of the DeLand Chemical Company.
+The fact that the 2021 tour was virtual allowed the committee to feature homes far and wide in Perinton.
+Tour goers will first stop was the Fairport Historical Museum and gardens at 18 Perrin Street, and then on to 185 North Main Street, a home built by Daniel DeLand, the founder of the DeLand Chemical Company.

-Next, they will view the home at 1120 Turk Hill Road, where an early inhabitant of this property owned Perinton’s first threshing machine, a device for separating grain from husks and stalks.
+Next, they viewed the home at 1120 Turk Hill Road, where an early inhabitant of this property owned Perinton’s first threshing machine, a device for separating grain from husks and stalks.

-The next stop will be a home at 425 Aldrich Road, whose former address was 7752 Pittsford-Palmyra Road.
+The next stop was a home at 425 Aldrich Road, whose former address was 7752 Pittsford-Palmyra Road.
 This home was not moved.
 It was built on a toll road that charged $.06 for a horse to pass through and $.25 for a stagecoach.

-Finally, they will visit a contemporary log cabin at 344 Loud Road, with its tranquil setting of a pond and gardens.
+Finally, the tour visited a contemporary log cabin at 344 Loud Road, with its tranquil setting of a pond and gardens.

 185 North Main Street - Minerva and Danial DeLand House